 This calls out the way the industry manufactures success.

-If raw talent and genuine music don’t sell, labels and promoters will fabricate something—stories, controversy, anything to keep the machine running.
+If raw talent and genuine music donโt sell, labels and promoters will fabricate something, like stories, controversy, or anything else to keep the machine running.

 You gonna burn, burn, burn, burn, burn to the wick